 Look for areas of strong contrast.
 It will add instant drama to your image.
 Remember, it’s black and white – not fifty shades of grey!
 To that end, make sure you have areas of clean white and clean black in your image.

 If you can’t find natural contrast, create it.
-Pale colors quite literally pop from a dark background, while dark colors set against a pale background can draw the eye.
+For example, pale colors quite literally pop from a dark background, while dark colors set against a pale background can draw the eye.
 Use this knowledge in combination with your subject’s hair color and skin tone to make them stand out from the background.
 If they simply blend with whatever is behind them, your image will lack any feeling.

 Look Out Behind You!